-In a national landscape particularly wary of social, youth participating in the project "The Quality Information in the Classroom" is proving to be more prepared than their peers to take advantage of all the cultural and social opportunities offered by the presence of foreigners on the Italian territory.
+In a national climate particularly allerted on social integration, the students participating in the "The Quality Information in the Classroom" project have proven to be more prepared than their peers in taking advantage of all the cultural and social opportunities offered by the presence of foreigners on the Italian territory.
 This is what results from the research presented by the GfK-Eurisko institute for the fourth edition of the “Giovani lettori, nuovi cittadini” conference, promoted by the Osservatorio Permanente Giovani-Editori and ACRI on January 27th, 2010.

-"Our surveys - explained Lucchi - show us clearly that "The Quality Information in the Classroom" allows an evolution of the guys that goes in the direction of increasing the quantity and improving the quality of civic participation and social inclusion of young people, in terms of higher interest what is happening around them, the more propensity to teamwork, increasing awareness of the importance of paying taxes, higher voter turnout (from 44% to 63%), more interest in politics (from 37% to 46%).'s a path that the kids live in a very positive way, to the point that 90% want to repeat the project in the following years."
+"Our facts - explained Lucchi - clearly show us that "The Quality Information in the Classroom" allows young people to better their civic and social participation, to rise their interest on what is happening around them, to work more in teamwork, to increase awareness on the importance of paying taxes, to participate more in elections (from 44% to 63%), and gain more interest in politics (from 37% to 46%).
+It is a formative path that the students experience in a very positive way, up to the point that 90% wants to repeat the project in the following years."
 "The Quality Information in the Classroom" project boosts teenagers’ perception on the importance of the paper newspapers as an informational tool and increases the propensity for reading and purchasing, going from 47% to 64%.